Configuring TeamCity Server Startup Properties

 Server administrators can review and edit internal properties in the TeamCity web UI: go to the Administration | Server Administration | Diagnostics page, select the Internal Properties tab and click Edit internal properties.

 Many properties do not require the server restart, but some do.
+When the restart is required we usually note that specifically.

 The properties are stored in the